 So where are we headed?

-From the printing press to the online store, what has kept these inventions from having the feared apocalyptic impact has always been continued development directed by a robust public conversation.
+From the printing press to e-commerce, what has kept these innovations from having the feared impact has always been continued development directed by a robust public conversation.